IVI-M/vitals/docs/readme.md

 5. Vast majority of people infected by C19, will not have serious effects from C19, and will thus have natural immunity.

-7. Natural immunity is&nbsp;better and safer than&nbsp;vaccine-induced immunity.
+7. Natural immunity is longer, better and safer than short-term vaccine-induced immunity.

 9. The number of severe (life-threatening)&nbsp;vaccine reactions for children&nbsp;&nbsp;reported to date has already exceeded&nbsp; the&nbsp;number of&nbsp;children deaths from C15, and&nbsp; continues to grow as more reports are coming.